lockss/lockss-rtd-manual/docs/introduction/components.rst

 .. include:: /glossary/lockss-soap-compatibility-service.rst

-You may run it as part of your LOCKSS stack if your application of :term:`LOCKSS <LOCKSS system>` involves legacy use of the LOCKSS 1.x SOAP APIs, such as scripting.
+You may run it as part of your LOCKSS stack if your application of |LOCKSS| involves legacy use of the LOCKSS 1.x SOAP APIs, such as scripting.

 By default, it runs a SOAP API on port 24616 [#fn-ports]_.